SuryaTanukuT/FullStackInterviewPrep/React/Event Handling/Event_Propagation_Stop_Bubbling.md

 - **No Polyfill Required**: `stopPropagation()` is a standard part of the DOM API.
 - **SyntheticEvent Support**: Built into React's event system, ensuring consistent behavior across browsers.

----

-Let me know if you'd like further refinements or custom examples tailored to your use case!